 Michael Werner Gallery presents James Lee Byars's sculpture “The Golden Tower” in the Campo San Vio, Venice with the support of Fondazione Giuliani, Rome and the curation of Alberto Salvadori.
 Byars envisioned “The Golden Tower” as a colossal beacon and oracle that would bridge heaven and earth and unify humanity – a contemporary monument surpassing the grandeur of the Lighthouse of Alexandria.
 The idea of “The Golden Tower” first began in 1976 and was developed with numerous conceptual studies throughout the artist’s career.
 This presentation is an event of the LVII Venice Biennale and the first installation of “The Golden Tower” to fully realize the artist’s intentions of presenting the sculpture in a public space.

-Centro de Arte Contemporáneo de Málaga presents studiofilmclub, the first solo exhibition in Spain of works by Peter Doig.
-The exhibition combines art and cinema and brings together 166 works on paper produced between 2003 and 2015 for Peter Doig’s film club in Port of Spain in Trinidad.
-The film posters, nearly all of which the artist painted the same day as the screening, reference the hand-painted posters he saw hanging in the streets of Port of Spain.
-This is the largest selection of the film posters exhibited to date and it is curated by Helena Juncosa.
+Centro de Arte Contemporáneo de Málaga presents Peter Doig: studiofilmclub, an exhibition of 166 works on paper produced between 2003 and 2015 for Peter Doig’s film club in Port of Spain in Trinidad.
+The film posters, nearly all of which the artist painted the same day as the screening, were inspired by the hand-painted posters he saw hanging in the streets of Port of Spain.
+Curated by Fernando Francés, this is the largest selection of film posters exhibited to date.

 “Peter Doig: Cabins and Canoes — The Unreasonable Silence of the World,” curated by Francis Outred, features a selection of major paintings by Peter Doig focusing on the motifs of cabins and canoes in his oeuvre.